Which shell am I using?

 The below example answers the question,

-Here, I am using Bourne – sh shell.
+Here, you are using Bourne – sh shell.

 Summary